PradnyaBahadure/NodeJSReact_JavaPlaywright_Project/README.md

 Dockerization: Package the entire stack (React, Node.js, MongoDB, tests) into Docker containers for isolated CI runs.

 📑 Documentation
-See TestPlan.md for test strategy, tools, and assumptions.
+See TestPlan_Automation.docx for test strategy, tools, and assumptions.

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first.